mareklexuan/jekyll-tips-tricks/README.md

 ---

+_All content in this repository (pages, code snippets etc.) is only to showcase challenges I have experienced while learning web development and Jekyll, and my approach to solving them as inspiration for your solutions in your project.
+They are not meant to be perfect or "professional" solutions, nor comprehensive and complete tutorials and documentation.
+For official Jekyll documentation, please see [https://jekyllrb.com/](https://jekyllrb.com/)._

+_This is also not a support page for you to ask questions about your challenges with Jekyll.
+For that, please go to theJekyll Talk community forum ([https://talk.jekyllrb.com/](https://talk.jekyllrb.com/))._

-If you find any mistake, typo or broken link, please create pull request or issue and I will update it.
-Thanks.
+_If you find any mistake, typo or broken link, please create a pull request or issue and I will update it.
+Thanks._